Skip to main content

 • Driver shops the manifest

-• If item is out of stock:
+• If item is out of stock, can be pushed to another sweep or substituted

 5. Intake Processing